 Baptisms are held at 1:15pm on Sundays.
-Instruction sessions are held at 10:15 in the School Library (door 17) on the second Sunday of every month.
-Our deacons provide more information about the sacrament’s meaning and Church requirements at these sessions.
-Godparents must provide a certificate from their home parish.
+Instruction sessions are held at 10:15 in the Knect Conference Room (Doors 8 & 9) on the second Sunday of every month.
+Our Deacons provide more information about the sacrament’s meaning and Church requirements at these sessions.

 Our parish staff are available to answer any questions you may have.

 Children aged 8 or older may participate in a process called the Children’s Catechumenate which is the Rite of Christian Initiation for Adults adapted for Children.
 The Children’s Catechumenate is a two year program which culminates at the Easter Vigil (the second year) with the reception of baptism, First Holy Communion and in some cases, confirmation.
 Please contact Sister Regina Rosarii for more information.

 For any adults who have not already been Baptized in to the Christian faith, receiving the Sacrament of Baptism is part of becoming Catholic.
 Click here for detailed information on that process, which is called the Rite of Christian Initiation.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.